State and Local Climate and Energy Program

 By answering these questions, states can identify the most effective approaches, determine how to improve future policies or programs, and decide where to focus for greater impacts.

-- Transparency by documenting progress being made towards goals
+- Transparency by documenting progress being made towards goals and enabling others to provide feedback

 - Accountability to funding sources, helping to obtain continued support